McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 nav_order: 9
 ---

-# Interative UI Elements
+# Interactive UI Elements

 Modern websites requires the use of UI elements that not only allow the user to perform a wide range of functions, but also react to the user's actions in an intuitive manner.
 MUI offers a wide range of customizable built-in components that adhere to the Material Design Language.
 In this section, we will learn how to style certain MUI components to conform to the stylistic guidelines set by McMaster Digital Brand Standards Manual.
 The aim of this section is not to provide a comprehensive tutorial on how to use these different MUI components (this information is covered in the [Material UI Documentation](https://mui.com/material-ui/getting-started/overview/) ), but to modify the components' behavior and appearance to fit the McMaster Digital Brand Standards.

 ### Buttons
-We have already create a stylized `MuiButton` component called `MacButton` in the "Breadcrumbs With a Universal Back Button" section.
-We will now show a couple more examples of how we can use the stylized `MacButton` component in different ways.
+We have already create a styled `MuiButton` component called `MacButton` in the "Breadcrumbs With a Universal Back Button" section.
+We will now show a couple more examples of how we can use the styled `MacButton` component in different ways.

 Open the `pages/index.tsx` file and add the following import statements:
 ```